Skip to content

 220 CE295 CE · Amoraim · Shilhi

 Rav Sheshet was a prominent second-generation Babylonian Amora active in the academy at Shilhi during the mid-to-late third century.
 Despite becoming blind early in his scholarly career, he became renowned for his extraordinary memory and acuity in Talmudic reasoning.
-He was a student of Rav and studied under other leading sages of his generation.
+He was not a pupil of Rav; he attended the lectures of Rav Huna and is best known as a contemporary and frequent halachic disputant of Rav Nachman.
 Rav Sheshet was famous for his piercing analytical method, his ability to detect contradictions in sources, and his skill in reconstructing legal arguments from fragmentary teachings.
 His blindness, rather than limiting him, became a mark of his legend—he reportedly could discern truth through rigorous logic alone.
 He engaged in significant disputes with his contemporaries, particularly with scholars of the Eretz Yisrael tradition, and his teachings form a substantial part of the Babylonian Talmud.

 Life journeyclick any stop, or use ←/→Trace on the orchard map →